 Mission Teams: Through district and conference groups, members of our church and interested friends participate in short- and long-term mission teams.
 The South District Mission team goes for a week somewhere in the United States to help rebuild homes after natural disasters.
 Smaller weekend teams are formed from time to time to work in Tecate, Mexico.

-Good Samaritan Food Closet: In the entryway of the church, we keep a small cabinet filled with nonperishable food supplies.
+Food Pantry Team: In the entryway of the church, we keep a small cabinet filled with nonperishable food supplies.
 Volunteers are needed occasionally to restock when the contents get sparse.
 Volunteers usually clean out the cabinet a couple of times a year to remove any outdated food items.

 Heifer Project: Primarily a children’s mission project, quarters are collected on a regular basis to donate to Heifer International.
 This group works to send livestock to developing countries.
 Their intention is to give families and villages an ongoing source of food and financial resources, rather than simply sending food supplies.